 Information Asset Administrators ensure that Information Governance policies and procedures are followed, recognise actual or potential Information Governance security incidents, and take steps to mitigate those risks, consult their Information Asset Owners on incident management, and ensure that information asset registers are accurate and up to date.
 When carrying out a Data Protection Impact Assessment, we seek the advice of our Data Protection Officer who also monitors the process.

 All Staff

-All Trust employees and anyone else working for The Trust (e.g. agency staff, honorary staff, management consultants etc.) who use and have access to Trust personal information must understand their responsibilities for Data Protection and confidentiality.
+All staff (including Medirest, Skanska, agency, and contractor colleagues) who use and have access to Trust personal information must understand their responsibilities for Data Protection and confidentiality.